cetmix/oca-repair/repair_scheduled_date_calendar_view/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

 This module implements a calendar view for repair orders.
-The view Is based on the scheduled date.
+The view is based on the scheduled date.
 If you need to use calendar view based on the date when the order was done consider using the repair_calendar_view module instead.